Reebok Freestyle

-Reebok Freestyle is an athletic shoe style introduced in 1982 by Reebok.
+Reebok Freestyle is an athletic shoe introduced in 1982 by Reebok.
 The Freestyle was the first sneaker designed (by Angel Martinez) and marketed for women.
 It helped Reebok into the mainstream athletic wear market and fashion scene along with becoming one of the most popular athletic shoes of all time.
 In 1984, the shoe accounted for more than half of Reebok sales.
 The Reebok Freestyle was popular during the 1980s aerobics craze and is still in production and remodeled through various collections and style variations.

 History

 Released in 1982, the Reebok Freestyle was the first athletic shoe designed for women, even though it has also become fairly popular among males.
 Martinez and Steve Liggett, head of Reebok production, were instrumental developing the shoe.
 The shoe was made to accommodate aerobics workouts and was released during the height of the 1980s aerobics craze.
 Fitness Instructor Denise Austin was one first to promote the shoe by wearing them at a sport and fitness exposition in Los Angeles.
 "I absolutely loved this time in my career, I was the first spokesperson for the very first aerobic shoe," Austin said in a November, 22, 2019 Facebook post.
-Following the debut and success of the Freestyle, Reebok began sponsoring clinics and workout programs throughout the 1980s and '90s.
+Following the debut and success of the Freestyle, Reebok began sponsoring clinics and workout programs throughout the 1980s and 1990s.
 The shoes could be seen on the trainers of Jane Fonda workout videos and classes, and the Step Reebok workout routine was released in 1989.

 By 1983, Reebok's sales were over $13 million, accounting for half of the company's total sales and the following year concluded with $66 million in sales.

 The Freestyle success and the athletic shoe fad of the late 1980s saw new competition from Avia, LA Gear, and Nike.
 Many competitors, like LA Gear and off-price retailers like Fayva, had models that looked like the Freestyle high-top complete with velcro enclosures.